 What is a share?

-A Fall Share is 7 weeks of local, organic veggies and local free range eggs.
-A winter share takes into account the time you will be spending cooking with friends and family during the holidays and is slightly larger than a small main season share and slightly smaller than a main season regular share, at a $20/week value.
-In your fall harvest share, you can expect tomatoes, peppers, salad fixings including lettuce, arugula, spicy mix, and radishes and salad turnips.
+A Winter Share is 10 weeks of local, organic veggies and local free range eggs.
+A winter share takes into account the time you will be spending cooking with friends and family during the holidays and is slightly larger than a main season harvest share at a average $30/week value.
+In your winter harvest share, you can expect tomatoes, salad fixings including lettuce, arugula, and radishes.
 You can also expect lush leafy greens like spinach, kale, chard, and collard greens.
-Sweet potatoes, celery, carrots, beets, ginger, Napa cabbage, bok choy, broccoli and cauliflower are also growing for your winter harvest share.
+Sweet potatoes, "regular" potatoes, celery, carrots, beets, and bok choy, are also growing for your winter harvest share.
 Winter Share deliveries begin November 14th and run through January 23rd, with no deliveries Dec 26th.

 A share in the harvest of Tumbling Shoals Farm is a box of the absolute freshest, quality, certified organic fruits and vegetables delivered each week to locations in Hickory, Lenoir or Wilkes County or for pick up here at the farm in Millers Creek.
 Shares cost $515 and are delivered from May into September.
 That's about $25.75 worth of fresh fruits and vegetables for 20 weeks!
 For your convenience, we are offering you the ability to pay by credit card!
 In order to help us cover the cost of this service, we will add a 3.5% fee to credit card transactions.
 Of course, you can always mail us a check and avoid the fee!

 Your weekly share of the farm's produce will contain a variety of seasonal fruits and vegetables grown organically on our farm.
 An example of a mid to late July full share might be:

 | • 3 pound tomatoes